Davis Boulevard Complete Streets

 - calm traffic and provide enhanced multimodal connectivity

-The City has procured the services of both GHD Services, Inc. (GHD) and Greenman-Pederson, Inc. (GPI) for this project.
+The City has procured the services of both GHD Services, Inc. (GHD), and Greenman-Pederson, Inc. (GPI) for this project.
 GHD will be designing the portion bounded between Barbados Ave and Chesapeake Ave, also known as “The Village.”
 The remaining sections of the project are being designed by GPI.
 The City will be conducting a public meeting to present concepts to the neighborhood at a future date.
-If you have any questions regarding the design plans, please reach out to the City’s Project Manager: Bernadette Corey
+If you have any questions regarding the design plans, please reach out to the City’s Project Manager: Robert Hatton

 - Public Meeting Fact Sheet